jeffreybrowning/graphql_project/README.md

 ```

 2. Download sourcecode locally
-3. Inside the `Kiva` folder in the sourcecode run:
+3. In your new code directory run:

 ```
 pipenv install